Reviewable/hubkit/README.md

 latest information on your GitHub quotas, and `Hubkit.oAuthScopes` to see what scopes your authorization entitles you to.

-Valid options to pass (to the constructor or to each request) include:
+Valid options to pass (to the constructor or to each request), or to set on `Hubkit.defaults`,
+include:
 * `token`: String token to use for authentication; takes precedence over username and password.
 * `username` and `password`: For basic authentication.
 * `userAgent`: The user-agent to present in requests.
 Uses the browser's user agent, or `Hubkit`